adhymch/playground/Documents/First Dart App-MacOS.md

   * Check **'Generate sample content'** box and choose **console application**
 * Write ``` print("hello, world!") ``` in your main class and then run your Dart project.
 ## 3. Using Visual Studio Code
 * Go to this [link](https://code.visualstudio.com/download) to download Visual Studio Code, select Mac.
+Then install the app.
 * Go to extension menu and search for Dart, in the list of resulst install:
   * Dart
   * Pubspec Assist